ossrs/srs/README.md

 </tr>
 </table>

-We use FMLE as encoder to benchmark.
-The latency of server is 0.1s+, and the bottleneck is on the encoder.
+We use FMLE as encoder for benchmark.
+The latency of server is 0.1s+, and the bottleneck is the encoder.
 For more information, read [bug #257](https://github.com/winlinvip/simple-rtmp-server/issues/257#issuecomment-66864413).

 ## Architecture